JulianskyCode/ZendAPI/README.md

 **#ZendAPI**
 Customer Feedback Analysis via Zendesk API

+This is a Python script that can analyse a specific set of data, given a set of keywords.
+This this case, it is tied to the Zendesk API from where it pull a specific list of tickets (given a timeframe and some params) and then it passes it to a NLP library for further data processing.
+In the end it will give you a list of keywords (5+) that are most common through the give data set.

-This tool is a Python script that delivers a list of tickets from Zendesk that provide valuable feedback, reducing effort of evaluating tickets individually by almost 10x.
+Bassed on the keywords you can easily track down all related tickets that provide valuable feedback, reducing effort of evaluating tickets individually by almost 10x.

 **How to use guide**

-This tool is a Python script that delivers a list of tickets from Zendesk that provide valuable feedback, reducing effort of evaluating tickets individually by almost 10x.The Python Script heavy relies on a NLP (Natural Language Processing) library.
+The Python Script heavy relies on a NLP (Natural Language Processing) library.

 **P1.
 Installation**